fischuu/Pipeline-Holoruminant-Meta/README.md

 ```

-Of course you can also install specific plugins like the slurm plugin, but this might need more adjustments to the existing files.
+Of course you can also install other, specific executor plugins, but this might need more adjustments to the existing files.

 Depending on your Python version, you need to install a Pandas version > 2.1, there were errors when newer Python versions met older Pandas version.
 In case you run into obscure Pandas error, please make sure to install a newer pandas, e.g.